-The purpose of the Port, Industry and Commerce Precinct is to accommodate port operations, industry, port-related commercial activities, and other supporting or related development.
+The purpose of the Port, Industry and Commerce Precinct is to accommodate port operations, commodity handling, industry, port-related commercial activities, supporting infrastructure and other related development.

-This precinct is the primary industrial and commercial hub supporting growth opportunities for industrial uses and port-related
+This precinct is the primary industrial and commercial hub supporting growth opportunities for industrial uses, port-related development and commercial activities.

-This precinct provides for large-scale port and industrial development, including terminal operations, emerging industries, buffer zones, associated supply chain infrastructure and corridors.
+It provides for large-scale port and industrial development, including terminal operations, commodity handling, emerging industries (including hydrogen), buffer zones, supporting infrastructure (including power, pipelines and water storage) and associated supply chain infrastructure and corridors.

 This precinct benefits from its proximity to existing and proposed transport and other infrastructure.

-- Ongoing access to and from cargo handling areas is maintained. - Supply chain and infrastructure corridors are appropriately located, designed and constructed to support sustainable development and optimisation of the port. - Similar industrial and commercial activities are co-located where this would achieve land, infrastructure and supply chain efficiencies. - Adverse impacts on marine life, particularly on light and water quality, are minimised. - The safe and efficient operation of current and future planned road and rail networks is protected, and potential corridors preserved. - Long-term efficient utilisation of the port and industrial land is prioritised to maximise trade opportunities. - Appropriate buffer zones/separation distances around industrial installations are provided.
+- Ongoing access to and from cargo handling areas is maintained. - Supply chain and infrastructure corridors are appropriately located, designed and constructed to support sustainable development and optimisation of the port. - Similar industrial and commercial activities are co-located where this would achieve land, infrastructure and supply chain efficiencies. - Adverse impacts on marine life, especially water quality, particularly on light and water quality, are minimised. - Impacts from industry of artificial light and noise on any adjacent turtle nesting beaches are avoided or minimised.
+Use turtle friendly lighting where possible in any potential impact area. - The safe and efficient operation of current and future planned road and rail networks is protected, and potential corridors preserved. - Long-term efficient utilisation of the port and industrial land is prioritised to maximise trade opportunities. - Appropriate buffer zones/separation distances around industrial installations are provided. - Sensitive areas containing fish habitat, including waterways and marine plants below and adjacent to HAT, are managed in accordance with the SPP and/or the relevant SDAP regulatory codes. - Impacts from industry involving hazardous chemical facilities, are managed in accordance with the SPP and/or the relevant SDAP regulatory codes.

-Development avoids, mitigates and/or offsets impacts (direct, indirect and cumulative) on environmental values within and surrounding the precinct with regard to:
+Development avoids, minimises and offsets impacts (direct, indirect and cumulative) on environmental values within and surrounding the precinct with regard to:

-- coastal processes - marine and estuarine water quality and hydrological processes that support aquatic ecosystems - · marine plants including mangroves and saltmarsh - · fish and declared fish habitat areas - terrestrial vegetation communities and regional ecosystems - threatened ecological communities - listed threatened and migratory species and associated habitat - surface water and groundwater resources, including water quality and hydrological processes that supports aquatic ecosystems - turtle nesting areas - wetlands - social values associated with health, safety, and amenity of surrounding communities.
+- coastal processes

+- marine and estuarine water quality and hydrological processes that support aquatic ecosystems

+- marine plants

+- fish and declared fish habitat areas

+- terrestrial vegetation communities and regional ecosystems

+- threatened ecological communities

+- listed threatened and migratory species and associated habitat

+- surface water and groundwater resources, including water quality and hydrological processes that supports aquatic ecosystems

+- turtle nesting areas

+- wetlands

+- social values associated with health, safety, and amenity of surrounding communities.

 Development minimises impacts to connectivity between areas of the environmental management precinct to the greatest extent possible.

 Development protects areas of cultural significance for the Yuwibara people to maintain the ongoing connection to Land and Sea Country.

-Development increases the understanding of the presence and contribution of attributes associated with the local expression of the OUV of the GBRWHA through data and information collection.
+Development increases the understanding of the presence and contribution of attributes associated with the local expression of the OUV of the GBRWHA.